This delicious Vegan One Pot Taco Spaghetti is so easy to prepare and full of flavor. It is the perfect dish for a busy weeknight or for lunch.

 - 1 cup walnuts

-- 1 cup pigeon peas, or lentils (cooked)
+- 1 cup pigeon peas, or lentils (cooked) and liquid drained

 - 1 tablespoon olive oil